intlabs-io/forward-auth/manifests/README.md

   forwardAuth:
     address: http://forward-auth-service.my-apps.svc.cluster.local:8080/auth
 ```
-Then edit the kustomization file for my-apps to apply the patch:
+Then edit the kustomization file for your overlay to apply the patch:

 ```
 apiVersion: kustomize.config.k8s.io/v1beta1